The Great Rendezvous

 Dr. Carolyn Podruchny

-Dr. Carolyn Podruchny’s lecture will explore the material, cultural, and deep relationships forged between two cultures, and how they came together to create Métis communities.
+Dr. Carolyn Podruchny’s lectures will explore the material, cultural, and deep relationships forged between two cultures, and how they came together to create Métis communities.
 Dr. Podruchny is a history professor at University of York and author of Making the Voyageur World: Travelers and Traders in the North American Fur Trade.

 Workshops